tapfortap/Documentation/AndroidAPIReference.md

 **Return Value**

-  - _BannerAd_ - a new instance of a BannerAd
+  - _Banner_ - a new instance of a Banner

-#### public void setBannerAdListener(BannerAdListener bannerAdListener)
+#### public void setBannerListener(BannerListener bannerAdListener)

-Sets a listener on the BannerAds.
-This should only be used if the BannerAd is decalared in a layout it is retrieved using Android's `findViewBytId(int id)` method.
-Otherwise use the factory methods [createAndShow(context, bannerAdListener)](public-static-BannerAd-createAndShowContext-context-BannerAdListener-bannerAdListener)
+Sets a listener on the Banners.
+This should only be used if the Banner is decalared in a layout it is retrieved using Android's `findViewBytId(int id)` method.
+Otherwise use the factory methods [createAndShow(context, bannerAdListener)](public-static-Banner-createAndShowContext-context-BannerListener-bannerAdListener)

 **Parameters**